-His tutor teaches the mechanics of program execution and reflects on its limits.
-Students learn that what little intelligence programs have is bestowed by people.
+His tutor robustly teaches the mechanics of a PL in <3 hours, while also reflecting on its limits.
+Students quickly learn that what little intelligence programs have is bestowed by people.

-- I'm on the job market this year, and do HCI and Computing Education!
+I'm on the job market this year, and do HCI and Computing Education!